shaneholloman/docmd/docs/configuration.md

 ### `theme.customCss`
 *   **Type:** `Array` of `String`
 *   **Default:** `[]` (empty array)
 *   **Description:** An array of paths to your custom CSS files.
-These files will be linked in the `<head>` of every page *after* the main theme CSS, allowing you to override or extend styles.
+These files will be linked in the `<head>` of every regular page *after* the main theme CSS, allowing you to override or extend styles. **Note:** For noStyle pages, custom CSS must be explicitly enabled via `components.customCss: true`.
 *   **Paths:** Should be relative to the `outputDir` root (e.g., `'/css/my-styles.css'`).
 You are responsible for ensuring these files exist at the specified location in your final `site/` output (e.g., by placing them in an assets folder that `docmd` copies, or in your project's static assets if your `srcDir` is part of a larger project).
 *   **Example:** `customCss: ['/assets/css/custom-branding.css']`